 KIMBERLEY: Thank you.
 Thank you.

 SAMANTHA: So thanks so much for coming on this morning.

 KIMBERLEY: Well, thank you for having me.

 SAMANTHA: I'm excited.
-So for those that maybe aren't familiar with you, what, what does the resume look like?
-How did, how did you get into dancing?
+So for those that maybe aren't familiar with you, what does the resume look like?
+How did you get into dancing?

 KIMBERLEY: Okay, well.
 My parents have a dance studio in England, and they grew up dancing together as children and as professionals.
 And then along I came to spoil all of their farm.
 I think I came out dancing.
 So when people ask me how long I've danced, and I say forever, it really is forever. my forever, I started ballet at the age of two.
 My mum thought I needed a little bit of discipline.
 I can't think why she thought that.
 I had my first dance partner at the age of five ballroom dance partner.
 We were British champions, international champions, and then kind of went on from there.
 I actually moved to the United States at 18 just turning 19 to to dance with a guy in San Francisco.
 We were, we were going to dance.
 We were dancing for England and going to spend six months in America, six months in England, and then along came Bill Sparks.
 Who saw me dancing at a national championships.
 And at that time he was looking for a dance partner.